ym820/foreground_window_forcast/index.md

 <strong>Performance Metric:</strong>

 Our model uses Mean Squared Error as the loss function for training.
-For a regression problem, MSE allows model to update its parameters through back-propagation due to its differentiability.
+For a regression problem, MSE allows the model to update its parameters through back-propagation due to its differentiability.
 In addition, we included another human-interpretable measurement, accuracy, to better understand our model's performance.
 This accuracy is based on whether the prediction and the target are within an arbitrary margin of error (we chose three thresholds, 5, 10, and 60 seconds).
-This is to give the model a bit of leeway for when it predicts the amplitude correct but is off by a few seconds to a minute.
+This is to give the model a bit of leeway for when it predicts the amplitude correctly but is off by a few seconds to a minute.

 <iframe src="assets\final.html" min-width = "600" width="100%" height=600 overflow=auto></iframe>